Sherylleong/SC1015-Group-10-Project/README.md

 ## Problem Definition
-- Can we predict the Life Expectancy and Health-Adjusted Life Expectancy(HALE) of a country based on other data such as its population, GDP etc?
+- Can we predict the Life Expectancy(LE) and Health-Adjusted Life Expectancy(HALE) of a country based on other data such as its population, GDP etc?
 - Which set of data are the most useful in predicting the HALE and Life Expectancy?
 - Which model would provide the most accurate results?